Shop & Donate to the UKTS With Amazon

 Read about the personal experiences of the NHS Antenatal Sickle Cell & Thalassaemia Screening programme, from women and couples at risk of having a baby affected by one of the conditions.

-Cost of prescriptions prevent people from getting necessary medication
+Cost of prescriptions prevents people from getting necessary medication

 As most of you will know, the UK Thalassaemia Society belongs to the Prescription Charges Coalition, an alliance of charities campaigning to abolish prescription charges for all people living with long term medical conditions.
 Please help us in our campaign by signing the petition – just click on the SIGN OUR PETITION link at the bottom of this email.
 Thank you for your help and best wishes, Elaine.